KartikeyDubey01/Full-Stack-Experimet-1/README.md

-# 🛍️ E-Commerce State Management Application
+# 🛍️ E-Commerce State Management Application (Experiment 1)

 A comprehensive React application demonstrating state management using **Context API** and **Redux Toolkit** with authentication and product catalog features.